egovernment/egovernment.github.io/_documentation/fundamentals/coercion.markdown

 };
 ```

-Any string taking operator or function, will imply above `toString` coercion on input value.
+Any string taking operator or function, will imply above `toString` coercion on input value, this logic is also exactly reproducible by `String(value)` constructor call.

 As all objects that inherit from `Object.prototype` share `toString` method, therefore we can say that (nearly) all values are string coercible.
 The only exception would be objects that do not share `Object.prototype` object as prototype, and do not expose `toString` method.
 There's no values like that provided natively by the language, but we can create ones via e.g. `Object.create(null)` (see [Prototypal Inheritance](/fundamentals/inheritance) chapter for more information), so we're not safe from such exceptions.